IoT-AI-HACKDAYS/Hackdays/Session2/README.md

 5. When you have sufficient images for each of the actions, select **Train** and perform a **Quick Train**
 6. On completion, evaluate the results.
 At this stage you can also perform a "Quick test" by uploading a picture that was not used in the training set, and see if it evaluates as expected
 7. Select **Export** and select to export a **Dockerfile**.
 When prompted select "ARM (Raspberry PI)" as the version and click **Export** and then **Download**
-8. Extract the downloaded file into the **ImageClassifierService** folder under the code path
+8. Extract the downloaded file into the **ImageClassifierService** folder under the code path from the next section

 ### Deploy IoT Edge modules
 1. Download the supplied code and open it in VSCode  https://github.com/IoT-AI-HACKDAYS/azureiotedgeintrobot